alvinng4/Gravity-Simulator/README.md

 *For reference only

+### WHFast
+WHFast is a fast symplectic method with fixed step size.
+Similar to LeapFrog, it conserves energy over long integration period.

+> [!WARNING]\
+> When using WHFast, the order of adding objects matters.
+Since WHFast use Jacobi coordinate, we must first add the inner object.
+For convenience, you may also add the objects first, then call `system.sort_by_distance(primary_object_name)` or `system.sort_by_distance(primary_object_index)`

 ## Feedback and Bugs
-If you find any bugs or want to leave some feedback, please feel free to let me know by sending an email to alvinng324@gmail.com or open an issue.
+If you find any bugs or want to leave some feedback, please feel free to let me know by opening an issue or sending an email to alvinng324@gmail.com.

 ## Data Sources
 The solar system positions and velocities data at 1/Jan/2024 are collected from the Horizons System [2].